 This is necessary in particular when someone who worships using the Bible is using it for evil, or disparaging other religious documents.

-The Bible is not the word of God
+Issue 5: The Bible is or is not the word of God

 If your definition of God is that he is perfect, then clearly the Bible is not the word of God.
 By pointing out the flaws in the Bible, you can persuade Bible-worshippers to accept the flaws in other religious works, and to refrain from using it to justify evil acts.